mishagray/MGCollectionViewFlowLayout/README.md

-POSSIBLE improvements (If I have time):
+- Wish List for features:
 ==========================

-- Support caching layout combinations onto disk for faster loading, and supporting wider set of combinations, instead of just a single combination for list size.
+- Add support for caching layout combinations onto disk for faster loading, and supporting wider set of combinations, instead of just a single combination for list size.
+Let apps ship with all decent combinations pre-computed.

-- Support larger layout combinations,
+- Add support larger layout combinations.
+(Needs disk caching).

 - add 4x4 support (for iPad?).
 Requires a slightly more complicated DepthFirstSearch algorithm.

-- make a real cocopod.
+- make a real cocopod to get pulled into other projects.